uniformdev/sitecore-jss-nextjs-starterkit/readme.md

 #### Option 2: Azure Blob Storage

 **Pre-requisites**:
-- Download [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) tool and make it available on the same server that runs this next app (for simplicity, copy it into the root of this application).
+- Download [AzCopy 10.4](https://drive.google.com/file/d/1eCrxvqmMraaQdu2pd7tlRZbTxjn8bvtr/view?usp=sharing) (this specific version is proven to work reliably, 10.6 is known for intermittent issues) tool and make it available on the same server that runs this next app (for simplicity, copy it into the root of this application).

 **Configuration steps**:
 1. Provision a Blob Storage account in Azure in the desired region.